-EMPLOYMENT: Several women in the study were selfemployed and had small businesses before the pandemic.
-Some of them explained that due to lockdown, most of the money need to sustain their business had gone on their survival and re-establishing their businesses was difficult.
-High levels of inflation were also raised as an ongoing challenge.
+Many women in the study were self-employed and had small businesses before the pandemic.
+Some of them explained that due to lockdown, most of the money need to sustain their business had gone on their survival and reestablishing their businesses was difficult.
+High levels of inflation were an ongoing challenge.
 There was a feeling that many elements of society had not returned to 'normal', which meant that some businesses, such as those linked to tourism or travel, were no longer viable or wouldn't be for a long time.
-Women felt there was very little support to change industries or understand what options they and their business had.
+Women felt there was very little support to change industries or understand what options they had.
 Loans were also seen as harder to get for women with disabilities.